For any specific questions, or to get in touch, please use the Contact Form below.

 Which organisations are part of VeriCAV and what are their roles?

-• HORIBA MIRA is the industry lead partner and will deliver a proof-of concept for advanced test scenario generation and a state-of-art test oracle
+The consortium is made up of four members, all of whom have specific responsibilities and areas of expertise:- HORIBA MIRA is the industry lead partner and will deliver a proof-of concept for advanced test scenario generation and a state-of-art test oracle

-• Connected Places Catapult (CPC) is leading on project management and dissemination and will lead two technical areas; systems requirements and simulation platform selection, and, verification and validation of the test framework.
+- Connected Places Catapult (CPC) is leading on project management and dissemination and will lead two technical areas; systems requirements and simulation platform selection, and, verification and validation of the test framework.

-• University of Leeds (UoL) will provide machine-learning based agents to populate the simulation environment.
+- University of Leeds (UoL) will provide machine-learning based agents to populate the simulation environment.

-• Aimsun will advise on architectural issues relating to the use of this framework in the context of wider micro-traffic simulation.
+- Aimsun will advise on architectural issues relating to the use of this framework in the context of wider micro-traffic simulation.

 Q